-Example 151.
+Example 161.
 Purging indexes using a SearchWorkspace

 '''

 SearchSession searchSession = / ... / 1

 SearchWorkspace workspace = searchSession.workspace( Book.class, Author.class ); 2

 workspace.purge(); 3

-1 Retrieve the SearchSession.
+'''

 2 Get a workspace targeting the indexes mapped to the Book and Author entity types.

 3 Trigger a purge.
-This method is synchronous and will only return after the purge is complete, but an asynchronous method, purgeAsync, is also available. '''
+This method is synchronous and will only return after the purge is complete, but an asynchronous method, purgeAsync, is also available.